MylesWritesCode/server-client/README.md

 // The following line will import our stock data into MongoDB. mongoimport --db market --collection stocks stocks.json

+// Install dependencies:
-// Ensure pymongo is installed pip install pymongo cd ../stocks/server python3 server.py
+pip install pymongo
+pip install bottle
+cd ../stocks/server

+// On Windows, start Mongo server: net start MongoDB

+// On Linux (used in development via WSL): sudo service mongod start

+python3 server.py
 ```

-Once you're done with this, MongoDB should have all the data, and our backend
+Once you're done with this, MongoDB should have all the data, and the backend
 server should be running.